 Source: United Nations Statistical Division.

-The global manufacturing landscape is complex with multinational networks of production and different levels of integration to these networks.
+The global manufacturing landscape is complex, with multinational production networks and different levels of integration to these networks.
 It is composed of three main groups:

 - Developed Economies.
-Manufacturing remains focused around the economic triad (North America, Western Europe and Japan), being the entities able to successfully undertake industrialization based on mass production in the first half of the 20th century.
-They saw the emergence of large manufacturing firms that were among the firsts in the post WWII setting to benefit from the liberalization of trade by exporting their surpluses.
+Manufacturing remains focused on the economic triad (North America, Western Europe, and Japan), being the entities able to successfully undertake industrialization based on mass production in the first half of the 20th century.
+They saw the emergence of large manufacturing firms that were among the firsts in the post-WWII setting to benefit from the liberalization of trade by exporting their surpluses.
 This was also associated with the setting of social contracts (labor relations) that defined the nature of the respective manufacturing system (e.g. Japanese lifetime employment system or the German model focusing on higher added value).
 The industrial preeminence of developed economies, along with their manufacturing models, was challenged by outsourcing and offshoring in emerging economies.
 Still, these forces are implemented by their own manufacturing firms that have been successful at capturing a large share of the resulting added value (e.g. repatriation of profits by multinationals).
-While gains in manufacturing output remained significant for the United States, Western Europe and Japan, there are some countries that experienced an absolute decline of their manufacturing output (e.g. United Kingdom, Hong Kong, Luxemburg, Finland, Iceland).
-The challenge for the manufacturing sector of developed economies involves keeping a balance between the forces of offshoring, their disruptive impacts on national labor markets and the development of new added value manufacturing activities.
+While gains in manufacturing output remained significant for the United States, Western Europe, and Japan, some countries experienced an absolute decline in their manufacturing output (e.g. United Kingdom, Hong Kong, Luxemburg, Finland, Iceland).
+The challenge for the manufacturing sector of developed economies involves keeping a balance between the forces of offshoring, their disruptive impacts on national labor markets, and the development of new added-value manufacturing activities.

 - Early Developing Economies.
 The share of manufacturing in these economies remains relatively low (commonly less than 10%) and concerns punctual developments linked to specific local resources (e.g. energy, food, mining).
 These specific capabilities are often controlled by multinational interests.
-Among the common factors behind the lack of integration to global manufacturing networks are political instability, heavy regulatory burden, lack of resources, poor transport infrastructure, small domestic markets and low accessibility levels to the global transport system (e.g. landlocked countries).
-The challenge mostly focus on the development regulatory and infrastructure capabilities that are comparable to more advanced economies, which is often difficult to implement in a comprehensive manner.
+Among the common factors behind the lack of integration into global manufacturing networks are political instability, heavy regulatory burden, lack of resources, poor transport infrastructure, small domestic markets, and low accessibility levels to the global transport system (e.g. landlocked countries).
+The challenge mostly focuses on the development of regulatory and infrastructure capabilities that are comparable to more advanced economies, which is often difficult to implement in a comprehensive manner.